 It is the policy of BIA to follow-up all outstanding internal audit recommendations within 24 months from the date the audit was issued.
 The intent is to determine the status of the recommendations made in the audit report.
 Occasionally an audit may not require a follow-up because the processes originally audited may have changed so significantly additional audit work is pointless.
-A determination of how in-depth the follow-up audit is made on a case-by-case basis.
+The follow-up audit depth is determined on a case-by-case basis.